Olliebrown/uwstout-web-programming-base/README.md

 -------------
 To use this project you must have the following installed:
 - Node and npm
-- grunt (installed globally)
+- grunt and eslint (installed globally)
 - PHP v7 (even if you aren't using php)
-- HIGHLY RECOMMENDED: Visual Studio Code
+- HIGHLY RECOMMENDED: Visual Studio Code and Git for Windows

 Installing
 ----------